 The comic series addresses the state of S.I.D.A.
 (A.I.D.S.), who can be at risk, and how to protect oneself.
 By the same token, Chicos Modernos includes how to support one’s friends or family throughout the process of getting tested and mapping treatment options.
 For example, multiple pages throughout Terrill’s illustrated editions contain descriptions such as (translated) “An exam is to determine the presence of A.I.D.S. antibodies, it is not an exam ‘for’ A.I.D.S.
 A positive result indicates you are infected by the virus and can transmit to other people…” (Terrill, Vol II.
 P. 15).
 Similarly, (translated) “How to Use a Condom: … Do not use if they’re old, they may be broken.
 Use strong and durable ones to avoid tears/breaks…” (Terrill, Vol. III.
 P.21).

-Such information was not widely accessible to Hispanic communities, as homosexuality was not discussed-- especially if one was infected by the virus.
+Such information was not previously widely accessible to Hispanic communities, as homosexuality was not discussed-- especially if one was infected by the virus.
 Individuals, particularly those living on the street, were unaware of risks and how to keep themselves protected.
 By producing a free comic series in Spanish, Joey Terrill and The CORE Program provided information to those at risk of contracting A.I.D.S. or H.I.V. through a relatable, informal, and entertaining platform.